adhityaravi/gundog/README.md

 gundog index
 ```

 First run downloads the embedding model (~130MB for the default).
 You can use any [sentence-transformers model](https://sbert.net/docs/sentence_transformer/pretrained_models.html).
-Subsequent runs are incremental—only re-indexes changed files.
+Subsequent runs are incremental and only re-indexes changed files.

 **3. Search:**